Disaster Communications Management

 The course is designed to address telecommunications needs for mitigating the effects of natural and manmade disasters in which normal communications are often disrupted by physical damage, system overload or adverse weather conditions.

-Site selection, planning and design considerations for Emergency Operations Centers (EOCs) will be reviewed, and field trips will be made to different types of Emergency Operations Centers (EOCs) in actual operation.
-Information flow requirements within EOCs and between EOCs and government and non government officials, public safety operations, public and government media and emergency medical services will be studied.
-Participants will visit and be briefed at a 911 emergency response center, an urban Search and Rescue Training Academy, a S&R first responder and equipment deployment facility, PAHOs EOC and computerized supply management system for disaster mitigation and other similar facilities.
+Site selection, planning and design considerations for Emergency Operations Centers (EOC's) will be reviewed.
+Field trips will be made to different types of Emergency Operations Centers (EOCs) in actual operation.
+Information flow requirements within EOC's and between EOCs and government and non government officials, public safety operations, public and government media and emergency medical services will be studied.
+Participants will visit and be briefed at a 911 emergency response center, an urban Search and Rescue Training Academy, a S&R first responder and FEMA equipment deployment facility.
+Students will also see, understand and appreciate for the first time, the "mind boggling preparations, logistics and communications and other equipment and training that goes into a US disaster recovery effort.
+The role that communications plays in this effort will be evident.
+PAHO's EOC and computerized supply management system for disaster mitigation and other similar facilities will also be reviewed.
 Special focus will be on methods of tracking, exchanging and using critical information prior to, during and after an emergency.
-The course will cover vulnerability assessment and telecommunications infrastructure development requirements for disaster prone regions.
+The course will cover vulnerability assessment, resiliency and telecommunications infrastructure development requirements for disaster prone regions.